Diffusion of turbulence following both stable and unstable step stratification perturbations: Concluding remarks

-The dissipation function increases to a great extent under stable perturbation conditions.
-An increase of 70$\%$ at \fr $= 4.2$ has here been observed.
-Conversely, at \fr $ = - 4.2$, the decrease is of 2$\%$.
+The dissipation function increases to a great extent for stable perturbation conditions.
+An increase of 70$\%$ at \fr $= 4.2$ has been observed here.
+Conversely, at \fr $ = - 4.2$, a decrease of 2$\%$ has been observed.
 Log-normal probability density functions of the dissipation rate have resulted to be self-similar inside different layers across the mixing.
-This is a result that can be explained by considering that stratification affects the energy associated with the vortical structures more and their morphology less.
+This is a result that can be explained by considering that stratification has more effect on the energy associated with the vortical structures than on their morphology.

-As far as small-scale anisotropy is concerned, it has been found that the presence of an unstable stratification increases the differences in the statistical behavior between the longitudinal velocity derivatives.
+As far as small-scale anisotropy is concerned, it has been found that the presence of unstable stratification increases the differences in the statistical behavior between the longitudinal velocity derivatives.
 As a consequence, the compression of the fluid filaments normal to the interface is greater, due to the increased mixing intensity.
-In stable cases, since the mixing process tends to vanish, so does the small-scale anisotropy.
+Since the mixing process tends to vanish in stable cases, small-scale anisotropy also vanishes.

 We have collected spectral information.
 The main observation concerns the velocity fields.
-By comparing the stratified spectral behavior with the un-stratified behavior, we have noted a substantial diversification in time for both low and high wave numbers for the vertical velocity fluctuations.
-Instead, for the horizontal components of the velocity fluctuation differentiation is substantially visible at the smallest scales only, that is, at the highest wave numbers.
+By comparing the stratified spectral behavior with the unstratified behavior of the velocity fields, we have noted a substantial diversification in time for both low and high wave numbers for the vertical velocity fluctuations.
+Instead, for the horizontal components of the velocity fluctuation, differentiation is only clearly visible at the smallest scales, that is, for the highest wave numbers.